Liz-Conway/Project-3-Python/README.md

 ![Date input instructions](documentation/features/date-instructions.png)

 The inter-galactic, time-travelling tourist is given clear instructions on both the format of the date input that is required, and what date range is acceptable.
-Thus the inter-galactic, time-travelling tourist knows what dates they can enter and how the should enter them.
+Thus the inter-galactic, time-travelling tourist knows what dates they can enter and how they should enter them.

 Stay duration input instructions: